 - Commercial Driver's Licensing may require special documentation: See Commercial Driver's Licensing.

 - If applicable, you will also be required to meet DMV vision and medical requirements.

-Upon completion of processing and payment of the fee, the County Treasurer will issue you a 30-day receipt, with driving privileges if appropriate.
-Your driver license, permit or State ID Card will be mailed to you within 14 business days.
+Upon completion of processing and payment of the fee, you will be issued a 30-day receipt, with driving privileges if appropriate.
+Your driver license, permit or State ID Card will be mailed to you within 20 business days.
 If you don't receive your license, permit or ID card within 20 days, contact Driver Licensing Services at 402-471-3861.

 Renewal Notification Process